 The Region 4 Science Collaborative is a member of the Texas Regional Collaborative for Excellence in Science Teaching (TRC), an award-winning statewide network of 40 P-16 partnerships for science that provides sustained and high intensity professional development to P-12 teachers of science across the state.

-- Free professional development from various informal science education agencies
+- Free professional development from science education agencies

 - Networking opportunities with other teachers

-- Up to $500 of stipend money for completion of grant guidelines
+- Stipend of up to $500 for the completion of grant guidelines

 What is a Science Teacher Mentor (STM)?